Pranav Agarwal

 Previously, I was a student researcher at Inria where I collaborated with Natalia Díaz-Rodríguez and Raoul de CHARETTE.
 I completed my Bachelors in Electronics and Communication Engineering at IIIT Guwahati, where I was awarded the President's Gold Medal.
 During my bachelor's I worked as a research intern at SUTD with Professor Gemma Roig.

-[ Email / CV / Github / Twitter / Google Scholar / Linkedin ]
+[ Email / CV / Github / Twitter / Google Scholar / Linkedin / Projects ]

 profile photo